Falmouth is recognised as a beautiful coastal town, but for those of us that live and work here its much more than that.

 The Neighbourhood Plan is an opportunity for everyone in Falmouth to influence the decisions that will affect our town.

-The Localism Act 2011 gave people the democratic right to be involved in drawing up a plan for their local area, which means we can create a Falmouth Neighbourhood Plan that truly reflects local views.
+The Localism Act 2011 gave people the democratic right to be involved in drawing up a plan for their local area, which means they were able to create a Falmouth Neighbourhood Plan that truly reflects local views.

-What’s more, when it’s written it will be agreed through a local referendum, so everyone on the electoral roll gets a vote.
+What’s more, it was agreed through a local referendum, so everyone on the electoral roll had a say.

-If the vote is in its favour, the Neighbourhood Plan is ‘made’ in law and can’t be ignored when planning applications are decided by Cornwall Council, Planning Inspectors, or the
+As the vote was in its favour, the Neighbourhood Plan is ‘made’ in law and can’t be ignored when planning applications are decided by Cornwall Council, Planning Inspectors, or the Government.

 Follow us on